The Kind of Love We Make

 "The Kind of Love We Make" is a song by American country music singer Luke Combs.
 It was released in June 2022 as the second single from his third studio album Growin' Up.
 Combs wrote the song with Jamie Davis, Dan Isbell, and Reid Isbell, and co-produced it with Chip Matthews and Jonathan Singleton.
+It reached number eight on the US Billboard Hot 100.

 Content

 Billy Dukes of Taste of Country described the song as Combs' "first bedroom song", comparing it favorably to the work of Billy Currington.
 He also described it as mixing a contemporary R&B sound with mainstream country music.
 Jon Freeman of Rolling Stone Country also compared it to Currington, calling it "a bit of a stylistic turn".

 Music video

 The accompanying music video was released on June 16, 2022.
 It follows the parallel stories of an older and younger couple.
 The younger couple struggles to make time for each other due to their demanding schedules as a firefighter and a paramedic, until they are summoned to respond to a fire that has erupted at the older couple's home.
 The home was completely damaged, but miraculously the occupants were unharmed, likely not even aware of the fire due to getting lost in each other while dancing.